EmilyCheoh/notes/lec15/README.md

 when it is done with them.

-Finally, there is a unique pointer type `std::unique_ptr<T>`, which does not allow multiple references, and frees the memory as soon as it goes away.
+Finally, there is a unique pointer type `std::unique_ptr<T>`, which does not allow multiple references, and frees the memory as soon as the only pointer goes away.
 We can build our list using unique pointers, but we cannot have a second unique pointer for the tail of the list.
 That is, the last node of the list has two pointers to it: one from the previous node, and one from the `tail_` member of `Queue`, and they cannot both be unique.
 Instead, the main pointers of the list are unique, and the tail pointer is a raw pointer to the same tail node.
-Given a unique pointer `p`, we get the raw pointer to the same memory as `&*p`.
+Given a unique pointer `p`, we get the raw pointer to the same memory as `p.get()`.